Randsw/ha-k8s-cluster-deploy/README.md

 TODO:
  1. edit port in kubeconfig file 6443->8443
- 2. Label all worker and gw nodes -> worker[1:3] and gw[1:2]
- 3. Deploy Metallb using Helm
- 4. Deploy ingress as daemonset on gw1 and gw2 using Helm
- 5. Deploy Rancher Local Path Provisioner using Helm
- 6. Deploy Vault in k8s
+ 2. Deploy Vault in k8s
- 7. Add TLS cert and key to vault
+ 3. Turn on Vault PKIaaS
+ 4. Deploy cert manager in k8s
- 8. Inject cert and key from vault to ingress
+ 4. Inject cert and key from vault to ingress using cert manager